What agentic AI means

 What’s hard about agents

 The honest answer: evaluating them.
 A single LLM call has one input and one output — easy to test.
 An agent has a loop, side effects, and non-deterministic intermediate states.
-Building good evals for agents is a discipline of its own (covered in the Evals lesson).
+Building good evals for agents is a discipline of its own (covered in the design patterns lesson).

 You’ll also fight: